small house plans

 The material palette of these small house plans incorporate natural materials of rammed limestone, locally sourced Australian hardwood timbers, corrugated steel and weatherboard look cladding.
 The small house plans achieve an eco home on a small budget by either slab on ground construction or utilising the patented prefab footing system, solar hot water and wood fuel firebox for wood fuel boosting.
 Visitors to the eco home are greeted with a large 2400mm high single light glazed timber pivot door and are only then ushered into the eco home open plan living areas.
 The hub of the eco home is the architect designed kitchen which incorporates the latest porcelain panel selections to the water fall edged kitchen island bench and also maximises interface between the kitchen hub and adjacent two living areas.
 The small house plans of this eco home also boast the latest porcelain panel selection kitchen perimeter benchtops, coloured back glass and Blum Adventos lift overhead cupboards which cantilever above the benchtop height slot window.

-As a registered architect in Western Australia, and registered builder in Western Australia (BP103231), Stuart can deliver an architect designed sustainable home that enriches your daily life and will be a delight to inhabit.
+As a registered architect in Western Australia and Texas, Stuart can deliver an architect designed sustainable home that enriches your daily life and will be a delight to inhabit.
 We’re enthusiastic about working with passionate architectural patrons who desire spatially distinct buildings and seek architectural excellence.
-The practice seeks to deliver designs that are functional, memorable and cost effective so if you wish to elevate the your experience of space, enquire today.
+The practice seeks to deliver designs that are functional, memorable and cost effective so if you wish to elevate your experience of space, enquire today.

 The concept of these small house plans place significant importance on sustainability and energy-efficiency design principles.
 Correctly sited, the small house plans cleverly achieve passive solar design principles with each juxtaposed living space catching the winter heat gain, when the sun is at lower azimuth, and eliminates the worst of the summer heat gain.
 The small house plans also incorporate hallway highlight windows to maximise natural light through the daylight hours and vent stale hot air along the rammed limestone spine through ‘stack effect’ ventilation.